-II.
 HISTORICAL BACKGROUND

-Business enterprise contributed significantly to Japan's remarkable process of modernization, so it is an ideal historical context for examining the link between legal organizational forms and economic development.
-Economic growth in Japan from the late nineteenth to the mid-twentieth century represented the product of, among other factors, institutional reform, infrastructure investment, technological development and the marginalization of the old feudal system of the Tokugawa era (e.g., Mosk 2001; Morck and Nakamura, 2007; Mitchener and Ohnuki, 2009; Nicholas, 2011).
-Although growth was faster during the post-WWII era than in the pre-WWII era (Hayashi and Prescott, 2008), the Japanese "economic miracle" of the former years was not independent of the foundations established during the latter years (Kelley and Williamson, 1974).
-Although agricultural employment remained approximately constant between 1885 and 1940, resources were increasingly deployed in commerce and industry.5 mid-twentieth century6 given that Japan replicated elements of most of the five major German codes, and a major reform in 1911 was based on the German Handelsgesetzbuch, which had replaced the original 1861 legislation relating to companies in that country.7 However, the interpretation of codes by judges, rather than relying on precedent, as in common law countries, had very little effect on the actual governance of enterprises.
-Hence, legal influence in the Japanese case should be considered as being far more nuanced.
+Business enterprise contributed significantly to Japan's remarkable process of modernization.
+Economic growth from the late nineteenth to the mid-twentieth century represented the product of, among other factors, institutional reform, infrastructure investment, technological development, and the marginalization of the old feudal system of the Tokugawa era (e.g., Mosk 2001; Morck and Nakamura 2007; Mitchener and Ohnuki 2009; Nicholas 2011).
+Although growth was faster during the post-WWII era than in the pre-WWII era (Hayashi and Prescott 2008), the Japanese "economic miracle" of the former years was not independent of the foundations established during the latter years (Kelley and Williamson 1974).

+In categorizations of countries around the world by their civil and common law origin (e.g., La Porta, Lopez-de-Silanes, and Shleifer 2008) Japan is classified as following the German tradition.
+This makes some sense up to the mid-twentieth century given that Japan replicated elements of most of the five major German codes, and a major reform in 1911 was based on the German Handelsgesetzbuch, which had replaced the original 1861 legislation relating to companies in that country.
+However, the interpretation of codes by judges, rather than relying on precedent as in common-law countries, had very little effect on the actual governance of enterprises.